Spaqin/fbwo-3ds/README.md

 The aim was to create a homebrew game inspired by Tetris DS, seeing as it was one of the best Tetris installments on handhelds, without all the fanciness new games bring.

 Therefore, features include:
 * SRS (Super Rotation System) - which should allow 20G to still let the player play, not just cry in a corner.
+Based on https://tetris.wiki/SRS#How_Guideline_SRS_Really_Works
 * Bag-style Random Generator - sequence of all the 7 blocks is shuffled, then put into play, so no more than 4 Z/S in a row will occur, therefore unlimited play is possible.
 * Marathon mode - of course.
 Limited to 20 levels (hardcoded, sorry, but be reasonable) with 10 line increments (by default).
 * Many variables to tweak - as of now, only in a text file.
 But, the number of variables is another topic in itself!